 With the limited exception of emergency situations requiring immediate action (as determined at the discretion of the IPA), the Program Administrator will allow a reasonable time for the entity to respond before determining what action to take.
-The default time period is five business days, but the Program Administrator may shorten or lengthen this period if appropriate. no disciplinary determination (such as the suspension or revocation of the ability to participate as or on behalf of an Approved Vendor) will be made by the Program Administrator without first providing the allegedly offending party the opportunity to offer a written or oral explanation of the problematic behavior.
-The Program Administrator reserves the right tomay contact an Approved Vendor's or Designee's customers to understand the breadth of a potential disciplinary issue.
+The default time period is five business days, but the Program Administrator may shorten or lengthen this period if appropriate.
+The Program Administrator may contact an Approved Vendor's or Designee's customers to understand the breadth of a potential disciplinary issue.

-If an Approved Vendors or Designee is not responsive to the Program Administrator during the a compliant investigation of a complaint or potential Program violation, or responds unsatisfactorily to the Program Administrator during the investigation of a complaint, the Program Administrator may limit the Approved Vendor or Designee's access to portal functions, including the ability to generate Disclosure Forms or submit Part I applications, that Program entity's portal access may be shut off and the entity will be prohibited from generating Disclosure Forms or submitting Part I applications.
-Restricted pPortal access may be lifted restored once the entity begins responding in a satisfactory manner or once the investigation concludes, whichever comes first.
+If an Approved Vendor or Designee is not responsive to the Program Administrator during the investigation of a complaint or potential Program violation, or responds unsatisfactorily, the Program Administrator may limit the Approved Vendor or Designee's access to portal functions, including the ability to generate Disclosure Forms or submit Part I applications.
+Portal access may be restored once the entity begins responding in a satisfactory manner.